-- (1) Increased spending for training of new employees. - (2) Increased spending due to planned Capital Projects. - (3) Increased spending in accordance with Stormwater Master Plan. - (4) Anticipated revenue with no planned spending. - (5) Anticipated revenue with lower planned spending. - (6) Anticipated increase in expenditures. - (7) Anticipated revenue with no planned spending. - (8) Anticipated increase in expenditures (Concord Dr.). - (9) Anticipated revenue with lower planned spending. - (10) Increased due to the addition of Parks debt proceeds received in FY22. - (11) Increased transfer from 401 fund with lower planned spending. - (12) Anticipated revenue with no planned spending. - (13) Increased due to the addition of estimated revenue collections up to May, 2022.
+- (1) Increased spending for training of new employees. - (2) Increased spending due to planned Capital Projects. - (3) Increased spending in accordance with Stormwater Master Plan. - (4) Anticipated revenue with no planned spending. - (5) Anticipated revenue with lower planned spending. - (6) Anticipated increase in expenditures. - (7) Anticipated revenue with no planned spending. - (8) Increased spending due to the addition of new employee. - (9) Anticipated increase in expenditures (Concord Dr). - (10) Anticipated revenue with lower planned spending. - (11) Anticipated revenue with lower planned spending. - (12) Increased spending in accordance with Parks Master Plan. - (13) Increased transfer from 401 fund with lower planned spending. - (14) Anticipated revenue with no planned spending. - (15) Decrease in fund balance due to revenues not being budgeted.